pyapp-kit/magicgui/docs/decorators.md

 ## magic_factory

-The `magic_factory` function/decorator acts very much like the `magicgui` decorator, with one important difference: **unlike `magicgui`, `magic_factory` does not return a widget instance immediately**.
-Instead, it returns a function that can be *called* to create a widget.
+The [`magicgui.magic_factory`][] function/decorator acts very much like the `magicgui` decorator, with one important difference:

+**Unlike `magicgui`, `magic_factory` does not return a widget instance immediately.
+Instead, it returns a "factory function" that can be *called* to create a widget instance.**

+This is an important distinction to understand.
+In most cases, the `@magicgui` decorator is useful for interactive use or rapid prototyping.
+But if you are writing a library or package where someone *else* will be instantiating your widget (a napari plugin is a good example), you will likely want to use `magic_factory` instead, (or create your own [Widget Container](widgets.md#containerwidget) subclass).

 !!! tip "it's just a partial"